dan1229/django_dans_notifications/docs/email-templates.md

 ### empty.html

 Empty email template.
-Used for contact forms and messages where the 'message' or 'content' can be supplied
+Used for contact forms and messages where the 'message' or 'content' can be supplied.

 | Name        | Type | Required | Description                         |
 |-------------|------|----------|-------------------------------------|